sweetapplepumpkinpie/test-medasync/README.md

 `usersInfo = { John: { start: null, end: null, treatments: 0 } }`

-If we meed `John` in the loop then define the action if it's start, end or treatment and update the values.
-In this case I implemented this feature.
+If we meet `John` in the loop then define the action if it's start, end or treatment and update the values.
+In this way I implemented this feature.